What is Permaculture?

 However, there is no right way to permaculture.
 According to its co-founders, Dave Holmgren and Bill Molison, it is the use of systems thinking and design principles to provide an organising framework to apply integrated and evolving systems…(p xix).

-From a psychological perspective, social permaculture is of interest because it can provide insight and guidance into one of the permaculture domains called “invisible structures”, which deals with systemic injustices and imbalanced power dynamics in culture.
-It suggests we consider how our personal “physical and energetic resources(p xix)” can become more sustainable within our social systems.
+From a psychological perspective, social permaculture is of interest because it helps us consider how our personal “physical and energetic resources(p xix)” can become more sustainable within our personal lives, family and social systems, and larger community.

-The Delmarva Free School, aligned with its long term Vision, suggests that People Care begins with Care for Self.
+The Delmarva Free School suggests that People Care begins with Care for Self.
 Depth Psychology defines Self as the Archetype of Soul that is specific and unique to every individual, as well as simultaneously connected to the collective of all living beings.
 People Care begins with Care for Self, and extends to care for your collective: your families, neighbors, friends, and members of the communities of which you are a part.
 People Care honors “non-material well being(p7),” or enjoying the simple pleasures of authentic connection to people, to our communities, and to our direct natural environments, wherever we live.

 Non-material well being connects as well to Earth Care, a second of the three ethics.

-Earth Care asks us to consider what natural resources exist in our reach: in our homes, communities, and bioregions.
-We are asked to consider how our personal stewardship, including within the invisible structure of land ownership, can contribute to the sustainability of these resources (p 5).
+Earth Care asks us to consider our relationships to nature and her resources as good stewards of community and place: how is our relationship to nature around our homes, communities, and bioregions.
+We consider how our personal stewardship of nature at the local and bioregional level promotes non-material wellness, and how this wellness inspires us to contribute to the sustainability of these resources (p 5).

 Earth Care is connected to the third ethic, Fair Share.

-Fair Share considers the ways in our personal lives and relationships, in our relationships to our natural resources, and within our systems, that we can design limits to consumption and reproduction, and redistribute surplus.
+Fair Share considers the ways in our personal lives and relationships and within our systems that we can become more mindful of how our relationship exchanges support harmony and balance in all areas of our lives.

-This year we will learn about using the 12 Permaculture Design Principles as guides to how to practice People Care, by starting with our own Right Relations every day.
+This year we will learn about using the 12 Permaculture Design Principles as guides to practicing nurturing our relationships with our self and others.